The Best Hot Sauces for People Who Can't Handle Heat

-The late Bruce "Brother Bru-Bru" Langhorne, who passed away last year, was a legend long before he started making the signature hot sauce whose bottle is emblazoned with his face.
+Bruce "Brother Bru-Bru" Langhorne was a legend long before he started making signature hot sauce with a bottle emblazoned with his face.
 Way back during the folk revival, Bru-Bru became a fixture of the scene, playing his unique style of guitar and percussion (made even more unique by the fact that he was missing three fingers) with the likes of Gordon Lightfoot, Joan Baez, and, most famously, Bob Dylan.
 Bru-Bru even played electric alongside Dylan’s acoustic on “Mr. Tamborine Man.”
 Oh, and Langhorne inspired the song to begin with.
 It’s quite a story.
 Also, and he made some fantastic hot sauce, some of which are really hot.
 But he also made a mild version, with no sugar, lots of peppers, and very little heat.
 I guess that’s pretty important, too, considering the title of this article.